Shrewsbury Cathedral: Windows

 The cathedral has a number of outstanding stained-glass windows.
 The older set of windows are mostly from the stained glass company Hardman & Co. from Birmingham.
 The cathedral also has seven windows made during the second and third decades of the 20th century by an artist inspired by the Arts and Crafts movement, Margaret Agnes Rope, the daughter of a local doctor; Rope had a studio in the Glass House in Fulham from 1911 to 1923.
 Later, Rope became a Carmelite nun at Woodbridge, Suffolk and later at Quidenham, Norfolk.
 She also designed and made a notable series of five large lancets at St Peter and Paul Church, Newport.
 Her cousin M. E. Aldrich Rope was also a stained-glass artist.

 War memorial

-Rope also designed the cathedral's war memorial, in the west porch, dedicated to the 63 men of its congregation who died serving in World War I. It consists of a pieta, with a wooden plaque below displaying the regimental badge of the King's Shropshire Light Infantry (the main county regiment), and the arms of Shropshire and Shrewsbury.
+Rope also designed the cathedral's war memorial, in the west porch, dedicated to the 63 men of its congregation who died serving in World War I. It consists of a Pietà, with a wooden plaque below displaying the regimental badge of the King's Shropshire Light Infantry (the main county regiment), and the arms of Shropshire and Shrewsbury.
 The list of names is inscribed below the plaque, and at its foot is inscribed the opening line in Latin of the Requiem Mass.
 Nearby was placed a plaque to mark the 50th anniversary of the end of World War II in 1995.